Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: The Formats and Necessity of Behavior Evidence

 Because EoH's evolutionary process is driven solely by a quantitative performance metric, it fails to evaluate the quality of the policy's intermediate actions and thus cannot identify and correct such superficially high-performing but ultimately flawed policies.
 This leads to two significant problems: (1) Deceptively high-scoring policies can persist within the population, hindering the overall evolutionary progress.
 (2) Policies may achieve strong results on training instances but exhibit poor generalization to new, unseen instances.

-In our approach, MLES utilizes IBE as a crucial supplement to quantitative metrics, allowing MLLMs to perform in-depth behavioral analysis.
-This qualitative input enables the system to identify and proactively rectify these "fake-excellent" policies.
-Furthermore, for policies that are sound but underperforming, IBE allows the MLLM to provide targeted feedback for specific improvements, thereby accelerating the policy discovery process.
-This highlights the indispensable role of IBE in the LES paradigm for achieving robust and generalizable policy learning.
+In our approach, MLES utilizes BE as a crucial supplement to quantitative metrics, allowing MLLMs to perform in-depth behavioral analysis.
+This qualitative input enables the system to identify and proactively rectify these ``fake-excellent" policies.
+Furthermore, for sound but underperforming policies, BE enables the MLLM to provide targeted feedback on specific improvements, thereby accelerating the policy discovery process.
+This highlights the indispensable role of BE in the LES paradigm for achieving robust and generalizable policy learning.